LuDoo33/Projet-6---Poch-Lib/README.md

 Poch'Lib is a web application that allows you to search for books using the Google Books API and manage a reading list.
 You can add books to a personal list, view added books, and perform searches by title and author.

 ## Installation
-ollow these steps to install and run the project on your local machine.
+Follow these steps to install and run the project on your local machine.

 ## Prerequisites